The research activities of the CCT are organized into five Focus Areas:

 advancing computer system concepts and design.
 This area includes faculty from Computer Science and

-Electrical and Computing Engineering (Hartmut Kaiser, Jay Park, Ram Ramanujam (lead)).
+Electrical and Computing Engineering (Ram Ramanujam (lead), Hartmut Kaiser, David Koppelman, Jay Park).

 The Advanced Computer Architecture Laboratory supports this area of research.